We bring you to the best Andean mountain ranges in Bolivia with our unique trekking and climbing holiday.

 All of this set against a backdrop of snow covered volcanoes and vast open skies.

-2024 price, two people, shared room 4 people: USD 3,277 per person Please contact us for more information Tour available April-October
+2025 Guide price for two people, shared room Please contact us for more information Tour available April-October

 Can’t find what you’re looking for?
 Get in Touch